-Phase 2: Validate.
-Once the client completes executing the transaction, the transaction enters the validation phase.
+Phase 2: Verify.
+Once the client completes executing the transaction, the transaction enters the verification phase.
 This is a combined OCC-style validation, ensuring that the transaction commits only if no conflicting transactions have occurred, and a replica coordination protocol, ensuring that each replica has consistent state.
 In this phase:

 - 1. A transaction coordinator (located either on a client or replica) selects a proposed timestamp for the transaction and sends a VALIDATE request to all replicas. - 2.
-Each replica independently performs OCC validation, checking whether they have committed any other transactions that would conflict with the specified timestamp, and returns either OK OF ABORT. - a.
-If a supermajority $(> \frac{3}{4})$ of the replicas send matching responses, the transaction commits or aborts under the fast path; the coordinator sends a COMMIT or ABORT message. - b.
-Otherwise, an additional round of coordination (the slow path) is needed to ensure consistency.
+Each replica independently performs OCC validation, checking whether they have committed any other transactions that would conflict with the specified timestamp, and returns either OK or ABORT. - a.
+If a supermajority (> $\frac{3}{4}$) of the replicas send matching responses, the transaction commits or aborts under the fast path; the coordinator sends a COMMIT or ABORT message.